Waterfall frog

-The Australian waterfall frog or torrent treefrog (Ranoidea nannotis) is a species of tree frog native to Far North Queensland, Australia.
+The Australian waterfall frog or torrent treefrog (Mosleyia nannotis) is a species of tree frog native to Far North Queensland, Australia.
 The common name "waterfall frog" is indicative of its habitat of moist, rocky streams, and is often found along waterfalls within its range.

 Taxonomy

-The waterfall frog is one of the four species of Australian torrent treefrogs that comprise the Ranoidea nannotis species group.
-The other species are the mountain mist frog, common mist frog, and the armoured mist frog.
+The other species in this genus are the mountain mist frog, common mist frog, and the armoured mist frog.